What is a doula, and what are my qualifications?

 I prefer that you call me as soon as you are confident that you are in labor, even if you do not yet need me.
 I can answer questions and make suggestions over the phone as needed.
-I will meet you at home or your place of birth (if different) at the time that you request.
+I will meet you at home or your place of birth at the time that you request.
 I usually need approximately one hour to get to you from the time you ask me to come.
 Other than for rare exceptions, I will remain with you throughout labor and birth once I join you.

 I usually remain with you for one or two hours after birth, until you are comfortable and feel ready for me to leave.
 I can also help with initial breastfeeding, if desired.

 I will check in with you via phone over the first few days, and will be available to answer questions about the birth, your baby or your recovery as needed.
 I would like to get together with you within a few weeks to see how you and your baby are doing, to review the birth, and to provide any additional referrals you may need at that time.
 I will remain available for postpartum support either by appointment or by phone for the first month after you give birth.

 Your birth story

-I will provide you with a typed account of your birth story by the end of your first month postpartum.
+I will provide you with a typed eyewitness account of your birth story by the end of your first month postpartum.
 This re-telling will be from my perspective and inclusive of our postpartum interview during which we review the details of your birth.
-Think of this as my eyewitness account of your birth journey.
 You may share this story with whomever you like, but please give credit to me as the author.
-You may also choose to share your birth story on my website if you would like, and there is a separate release for you to sign at that time if you choose.
+You may also choose to share your birth story on my website if you would like.

 What doulas do NOT do